 When and where

 You will receive an appointment notice with the date, time, and location of your naturalization oath ceremony.
 Sometimes, the oath ceremony will happen on the same day as your naturalization interview.
+USCIS holds naturalization ceremonies at least once a month.

 Can I reschedule my appointment?